 Join us in supporting the Mt Olympus Chapter of the Back Country Horsemen of Washington (Mt Olympus Chapter BCHW) by making purchases or donating directly during our “Community First Saturday” event on Saturday July 7th, 2018.
 Mt Olympus Chapter BCHW representatives will be present at both stores and educating people on their outstanding non-profit organization.
-5% of all retail sales collected that Saturday and 100% of donations taken in the store now through then will be split between these two incredible organizations!
+5% of all retail sales collected that Saturday and 100% of donations taken in the store, now through then, will be split with this incredible organization AND the Peninsula Trails Coalition!

 Funds raised at the stores will be used to upgrade the infrastructure of the Littleton/Mt.
 Muller Trail and Littleton Horse Camp.
 With the current condition of access roads to the Elwha in hiatus and the increased use of Olympic Discovery Trail, which adjoins the Littleton/Mt Muller Trail, more hikers, bicycle riders and stock riders are in need of additional camping opportunities.
 Littleton Horse Camp has suffered some infrastructure losses due to theft.
 The improvements currently underway and planned for the future, include picnic tables, fire rings and continued campground and trail maintenance, which will benefit all users.